wp-plugins/mailin/readme.txt

 <li><b>Contact lists</b>  - Manage your contact lists and take advantage of advanced segmentation to improve your campaigns performance</li>
 <li><b>Marketing campaigns</b> - Easily create and send beautiful newsletters using drag and drop builder or selecting from our template library</li>
 <li><b>Transactional emails</b> - The wp_mail() function use automatically SendinBlue’s SMTP for enhanced deliverability and tracking</li>
-<li><b>Statistics</b> - Real-time dashboard giving you a global insight over deliverability and performance : opens, clicks, bounce reports, etc.</li>
+<li><b>Statistics</b> - Real-time dashboard giving you a global insight over deliverability and performance: opens, clicks, bounce reports, etc.</li>
 </ul>

 = Subcribe forms =